Do you understand the risks and costs of a hard Brexit to your business? What’s your contingency plan?

 The Brexit clock is ticking.

 On 29 March 2017, the UK officially notified the European Union (EU) of its intention to leave the EU.
-This notification triggered the two-year delay of article 50 TEU in which negotiating parties need to reach a final Withdrawal Agreement.
+This notification triggered a two-year delay of article 50 TEU in which the EU and the UK needed to reach a final Withdrawal Agreement.
+The negotiating parties agreed on the content of the Withdrawal Agreement and the Political Declaration of the Future Relationship on 24 November 2018.

 An in-house workshop during which a multi-disciplinary team of experts will provide you with an update on the current state of the Brexit negotiations and during which they’ll host an interactive discussion on the impact of Brexit on the various aspects of your business.